Enter study data manually

 If the support for judgement text is not included this will raise a Validation Error in the Dashboard.

-To view the graph summary of your Risk of Bias judgements, go back to the analysis and click on the 'Graphs' tab.
+To view the graph summary of your Risk of Bias judgements, go back to the analysis and select the 'Graphs' tab.

-Tick the box in front of 'Show Risk of Bias summary' and then the Risk of Bias traffic lights will be added to the forest plot in the associated Analysis section of the published review.
-There is no need to create figures from an Analysis as you can reference the relevant Analysis within the review text.
+Tick the 'Show Risk of Bias summary' box and then the Risk of Bias traffic lights will be added to the forest plot in the associated analysis section of the published review.
+It isn't necessary to create figures from an analysis as you can reference the relevant analysis within the review text.

-The results for which you have not entered the Risk of Bias judgements are indicated by orange circles with exclamation marks.
+If you have not entered the Risk of Bias judgements for some of the results, these are indicated by orange circles with exclamation marks.

 Please do not create the automated Risk of Bias figures in the Figures section of your review as these are only meant to be used with Risk of Bias 1 and are likely to be too large to publish.